tomcritchlow/tomcritchlow.github.io/_drafts/2018-01-30-workshops.md

 subtitle: A crash course in culture
 ---

+Workshops work.

+They're efficient.
+In the sense that they're expensive but short and you get to the heart of issues quickly.

+Sparring.

 It's good for them and good for me.

 Provocation - can you get them to think differently about their business?